ABBA-74/ABBA-74/README.md

-### Hi there 👋
+# Hello 👋

-I 'm Abdel.
-A product-focused fullstack developer base in Saint Julien-En-Genevois (France).
+My name is Abdel, a product-focused fullstack developer based in Saint-Julien-en-Genevois (France).

+## 🌟 Who am I?
+- Passionate about technology, I turn innovative ideas into tangible solutions.
-I recently graduated with a Bachelor's degree in Python application development in April 2024, following a successful completion of a two-year Graduate Fullstack Developer training at Studi.
-With a total of three years of intensive training in software development, I have honed my skills in both Python and full-stack technologies.
+- Holder of a **Bachelor's degree in Python Application Development** (December 2023).
+- Completed a **2-year Graduate Fullstack Developer program** at Studi, with 3 years of intensive training in software development.

-I am actively seeking opportunities to bring my passion for technology and my development expertise to a dynamic company.
-If you are looking for a dedicated and motivated developer eager to contribute and tackle new challenges, please feel free to contact me to discuss how my skills align with the needs of your team.
+## 💻 My Expertise
+- **Backend:** Symfony (my framework of choice).
+- **Frontend:** React and Angular for modern, interactive interfaces.
+- Fullstack skills combined to create efficient and scalable solutions.

+## 🚀 My Methodology
+I rely on the **Agile methodology** to:
+- Ensure **close collaboration** with my clients.
+- Deliver **rapid, iterative releases** tailored to their needs.
+- Guarantee **flexibility** throughout the project lifecycle.

+## 💼 What I Offer
+- Development of **custom applications**.
+- Optimization of **digital processes** for your projects.

+## 📩 Interested?
+Feel free to contact me to discuss your ideas and see how I can turn your needs into reality.